 Booting a Live ISO Image from Network

-Extract initrd/kernel From Live ISO
+Extract initrd/kernel from Live ISO

 The PXE boot process loads the configured kernel and initrd from the PXE server.
-For this reason, those two files must be extracted from the live ISO image and copied to the PXE server as follows:
+For this reason, these two files must be extracted from the live ISO image and copied to the PXE server as follows:

 $ mount kiwi-test-image-live.x86_64-1.15.6.iso /mnt $ cp /mnt/boot/x86_64/loader/initrd /srv/tftpboot/boot/initrd $ cp /mnt/boot/x86_64/loader/linux /srv/tftpboot/boot/linux $ umount /mnt